alingse-forks/microwhoisd/README.md

 # Microwhoisd

-Small daemon to serve as an WHOIS server.
+Small daemon to serve as an [WHOIS](https://en.wikipedia.org/wiki/WHOIS) server.

+Useful to be able to internally use a standard whois client to get useful information on DNS names and IP addresses.

 ## Server Configuration

-It uses as YAML configuration file, where the answerers can be configured from multiple sources, returing the first that matches according to the order below.
+It uses as [YAML](https://en.wikipedia.org/wiki/YAML) configuration file (see the ``config-dist.yaml`` as example), where the answerers can be configured from multiple sources, returing the first that matches according to the order below.

 ### Keyvalues